• Skip to primary navigation

 Featuring a quadruple row of American elms, the Mall is home to one of the largest and last remaining stands of these trees in North America.

-Did you know the Mall is also the Park’s only intentional straight line?
+Did you know the Mall is also the Park’s only intentional straight path?

 American elms form a cathedral-like canopy above this wide pedestrian pathway, and this time of year, that canopy is bright yellow.